 This post contains affiliate links.
 When a purchase is made through these links, I receive a small commission (at no added cost to you).

-As a parent, of course, you respond to those first attempts at noise and then the baby babbling becomes more consistent and starts to make sense.
+As a parent, of course, you respond to those first attempts at sounds and then the babbling baby becomes more consistent and the sounds start to make sense.
 This is the beauty of language development in children.

 Many of us have probably wondered if trying to understand our baby’s babbling is an effort in futility?
 Turns out, the answer might be, “no.” A new study published in the journal Infancy puts into question the notion that children’s language development is innate and we cannot do much to alter its path.